godfreykaris/Reminders-Chatbot/README.md

 ### Receiving Reminder Messages

+The Reminders application sends reminder messages through WhatsApp to help you stay on track with your goals.
+In a real-world deployment, the owner of the app should use purchased phone numbers from Twilio, and WhatsApp sandboxes are only used for testing purposes.

 The Reminders application uses the WhatsApp sandbox to send and receive messages via WhatsApp.
 To join the WhatsApp sandbox, send the message join pet-meat to the WhatsApp sandbox number: +14155238886.

-Please note that SMS functionality has been implemented throughout the system, but it may not be successfully tested due to issues with receiving SMS from Twilio's test SMS service.

-The Reminders application sends reminder messages through WhatsApp to help you stay on track with your goals.
-In a real-world deployment, the client would use purchased phone numbers from Twilio, and WhatsApp sandboxes are only used for testing purposes.
+It also uses sms service but may incur charges.

+Make sure you configure webhooks for both sms and whatsapp correctly like:

+THE_APP'S_BASE_URL/api/webhook/whatsapp
+THE_APP'S_BASE_URL/api/webhook/sms

 ### Viewing AI-Generated Reports